FedsRetireWise

 We then estimate what a TSP annuity would cost to cover that amount and see if your TSP is large enough to buy the annuity.
 If so, you are in great shape!
 If not, you might want to see how a more risky, but higher return, strategy might work using historical S&P 500 returns.

-Tony is a sophomore at the University of Notre Dame studying finance.
+Tony is a Junior at the University of Notre Dame studying finance.
 He likes to play golf whenever he can, and understandably is a huge Fighting Irish football fan.
-He is actively searching for internships for summer 2025.
+He is actively searching for internships for summer 2026.

 Inspiration